confluentinc/ksqldb-recipes/docs/fin-serv/credit-card-activity/index.md

 ## What is it?

 In banking, fraud can involve using stolen credit cards, forging checks, misleading accounting practices, etc.
-In this recipe, we show you how to analyze total credit card spend.
-If it's more than the average credit card usage of a customer, the account will be flagged as a possible case of credit card theft.
+This recipe analyzes total credit card spend, and if it's more than the average credit card usage of a customer, the account will be flagged as a possible case of credit card theft.

 ![grafana](../../img/credit-card-activity.jpg)